 No member of the general public may be trained in protection training unless the above pre-requisites are complied with.

 4.5 Categories for protection training

 Professional security dogs and commercial yard dogs.
 These levels of training are only open to Bona-fide Security personnel including those supplying yard dogs to protect commercial premises.

-Yard dogs & professional security dogs are allowed full suit & leg bites in their training.
+Yard dogs and professional security dogs are allowed full suit and leg bites in their training.